-- Ÿ Discuss the quality of Kraft Heinz's accounting and financial reporting processes and the adequacy and effectiveness of its internal controls and procedures; - Ÿ Review significant audit findings prepared by each of the independent auditors and internal audit department, together with management's responses; and - Ý Review the overall scope and plans for the current audits by the internal audit department and the independent auditors.
+- Discuss the quality of Kraft Heinz's accounting and financial reporting processes and the adequacy and effectiveness of its internal controls and procedures; - Review significant audit findings prepared by each of the independent auditors and internal audit department, together with management's responses; and - Review the overall scope and plans for the current audits by the internal audit department and the independent auditors.

-Prior to Kraft Heinz's filing of its Annual Report on Form 10-K for the year ended December 31, 2016, with the SEC, we also: $\ddot{Y}$ Reviewed and discussed the audited financial statements with management;
+Prior to Kraft Heinz's filing of its Annual Report on Form 10-K for the year ended December 31, 2016, with the SEC, we also:

-- Provide and alcohold and alcohold international order international order international standard by Auditing Standard No. 16 Communications with Audit Committees: - Ÿ Discussed with the independent auditors their evaluation of the accounting principles, practices and judgments applied by management; - Ÿ Discussed all other items the independent auditors are required to communicate to the Audit Committee in accordance with applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditors' communications with the Audit Committee concerning independence; - Ÿ Received from the independent auditors the written disclosures and the letter describing any relationships with Kraft Heinz that may bear on the independent auditors' independence; and - Ÿ Discussed with the independent auditors their independence from Kraft Heinz, including reviewing non-audit services and fees to assure compliance with (i) regulations prohibiting the independent auditors from performing specified services that could impair their independence and (ii) Kraft Heinz's and the Audit Committee's policies.
+- Reviewed and discussed the audited financial statements with management; - Discussed with the independent auditors the matters required to be discussed by Auditing Standard No. 16 Communications with Audit Committees; - Solution Discussed with the independent auditors their evaluation of the accounting principles, practices and judgments applied by management; - Discussed all other items the independent auditors are required to communicate to the Audit Committee in accordance with applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditors' communications with the Audit Committee concerning independence; - Received from the independent auditors the written disclosures and the letter describing any relationships with Kraft Heinz that may bear on the independent auditors' independence; and - Discussed with the independent auditors their independence from Kraft Heinz, including reviewing non-audit services and fees to assure compliance with (i) regulations prohibiting the independent auditors from performing specified services that could impair their independence and (ii) Kraft Heinz's and the Audit Committee's policies.